-The maintenance division is responsible for taking care of the physical plant, constructing various structures in the Obed WSR per the area's needs, installing signs, and installing fences.
-This division has one full-time employee, and hires one to three seasonal workers for every summer (Campbell, pers. comm., 2009).
+Facilities staff are responsible for taking care of the physical plant, constructing various structures in the Obed WSR per the area's needs, installing signs, and installing fences.
+This group is managed jointly with the Facilities Management staff at Big South Fork NRRA.